constellation-load-testing/constellation-local/README.md

 An optional command which validates your AWS account against the required environments the Constellation Infrastructure is to be deployed on.

+In the background, Constellation's automated deployment heavily relies on the AWS CDK.
+This can be a source of issues when an AWS account is choosing to deploy to regions that have not yet been [bootstrapped](https://docs.aws.amazon.com/cdk/v2/guide/bootstrapping.html) in the past.

+Prior to deploying to specific region(s), it is best to ensure that the AWS account has access to that specific region.
+See [Managing AWS Regions](https://docs.aws.amazon.com/general/latest/gr/rande-manage.html) for more details.

 ```
 USAGE
   $ constellation check --config <path>